 Our amaranth cookies have a texture similar to a sugar cookie, so they hold their shape well and can easily be stacked.
 Recycle a biscuit tin and wrap with gift paper to help them stay fresh for longer.
 Out of all our edible homemade gifts, these cookies are the most hardy.

 Alternatively, turn them into Christmas crackers by stacking a few cookies of the same shape.
-Roll the stack up in recyclable cellophane, leaving lots of free space on either side.
+Roll the stack up in recyclable cellophane or a beeswax wrapper, leaving lots of free space on either side.
 Secure the cellophane with tape (you should now have a cylinder with two open ends).

 Now, pick some festive twine or ribbon and tie it tightly around the open ends, as close as possible to the biscuits.
 Fluff out the remaining cellophane to create the shape of a Christmas cracker.